 How early can I apply for the 24-Month STEM OPT extension?

 You may apply no earlier than 90 days before your post-completion OPT expires.

 Can I apply for the 24-month STEM OPT extension during my 60-day grace period (following my post-completion OPT end date)?

 What is the application process?

-2. International Students Office will issue you a new Form I-20 if you qualify for the STEM OPT extension.
+2. Office of International Student Services will issue you a new Form I-20 if you qualify for the STEM OPT extension.
 Please send a self addressed prepaid fed ex envelope to our Office.

-3. You will receive your new STEM OPT extension I-20s from Office of International Students & Scholars, sign them, and mail your application to USCIS according to the instructions on the 24-Month STEM OPT Extension Application Checklist.
+3. You will receive your new STEM OPT extension I-20s from Office of International Student Services, sign them, and mail your application to USCIS according to the instructions on the 24-Month STEM OPT Extension Application Checklist.